remware/SudokuApp/README.md

 The View model: adds interacitivity events, data-bindings,  services for maintaining view state with own commands and methods (ex. fetching a list of problems from a remote server)

-The domain (Business) logic is typically kept separate from the model, the view and view-model:
+The business logic is typically kept as a *service* separated from the model, the view and view-model:
 - validation ( transaction, rules valid),
 - auditing (last modified date, modifying user)
 - persistency ( a unique identifier ).